OldWorldBoa/CE/README.md

 ## Forward

 This document is born out of a university classroom teaching professional practices in computer science.
 It is envisioned as a replacement for any current (as of March 2017) Code of Ethics that could be applied to computer science.
-Current Codes of Ethics that have been proposed are neither cohesive nor comprehensive such as the CIPS Code of Ethics and the 10 commandments of computer ethics.
+Current Codes of Ethics that have been proposed are neither cohesive nor comprehensive such as the [CIPS Code of Ethics (2022)](https://cips.ca/wp-content/uploads/CIPS-Code-of-Ethics-2022.pdf) and the [10 commandments of computer ethics](https://en.wikipedia.org/wiki/Ten_Commandments_of_Computer_Ethics).

 ## Table of Contents
 - Introduction
   - [Mission Statement](Introduction/Mission%20Statement.md)
   - [Vision Statement](Introduction/Vision%20Statement.md)
   - [Target Audience](Introduction/Target%20Audience.md)
-  - Interpretation (Organization and Important Definitions)
 - Core Values
   - Adherence to the core values
       - Honesty